AdobeDocs/analytics.en/help/components/c-classifications2/crb/classification-rule-builder.md

 >[!NOTE]
 >
 >Groups with permissions to use the classification import tool can use classification rules.
-See [How Rules Are Processed](../../../components/c-classifications2/crb/classification-quickstart-rules.md#concept_A67A23F523844D37898583C632DB9D25) for important processing information.
+See [How Rules Are Processed](../../../components/c-classifications2/crb/classification-quickstart-rules.md) for important processing information.

 **Additional Resources**

-**Blog**: For additional information about this feature, see the Digital Marketing Blog - [Rule-based Classifications](https://blogs.adobe.com/digitalmarketing/analytics/rule-based-classifications-part-1-making-classifications-easier/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+AdobeDigitalMarketing+%28Adobe+Digital+Marketing+Blog%29).
+**Blog**: For additional information about this feature, see the Digital Marketing Blog: [Rule-based Classifications](https://blogs.adobe.com/digitalmarketing/analytics/rule-based-classifications-part-1-making-classifications-easier/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+AdobeDigitalMarketing+%28Adobe+Digital+Marketing+Blog%29).

 **Video**: Visit [YouTube](https://www.youtube.com/watch?v=6laI5SBXY-I) to view the [!UICONTROL Classifications Overview] video.